chel-007/channel-ai/_posts/2020-05-31-linear regression simplified.md

 In this article, you would be introduced to one of the simplest and popular ML Algorithm called <strong>Linear Regression</strong>.
 It is recommended that you read our tutorial on <em><a class="blog-links" href="">Vectorization with Matlab</a></em> if you haven't already as we would be using vectorization to implement our LR model for faster and easier bug debugging.

-Linear Regression is a ML algorithm that is used for predictions of "continuous /non-classified data".
+Linear Regression is a Machine Learning algorithm that is used for predictions of "continuous /non-classified data".
 To better understand it, let's use a very popular example.
 Say, you want to predict the prices of particular houses,height of students in a class, weight and so on.
 This examples define continuous data, that is, they stand alone and are not grouped into classes.
 This is in contrast to a second learning algorithm called Logistic Regression which we would be looking at in the next post.
 Before we proceed to the implementation of Linear Regression, i want to give a general idea or intuition about what an ML model is trying to achieve and how it works.

 I learnt Linear Regression from the Stanford University <em><a class="blog-links" href="">Machine Learning course on Coursera</a></em> taught by Professor Andrew Ng.
 I feel like i could not have gotten a better understanding if i had learnt it elsewhere, Andrew always wanted to give the students an intuition about any new algorithm we were taking on and i loved it.
 It made me understand exactly how that algo was different from the previous one even before we started learning the maths behind it.
 I should say, that's one of the best course or teaching i have ever received.
 Now i have this understanding of the different algoritms that even if i were to forget the correct code to implement them i still have a very good grasp of what they are doing and i think that's very important.